NikitaDeep/Bank-Customer-Churn-Analysis-And-Prediction/README.md

 Keypoints about the Analysis :-
 ** Total number of stolen vehicles: 4,538
 ** Regions with highest vehicle thefts:
           Auckland: 1,630
           Canterbury: 660
           Bay of Plenty: 445

 ** Trend of vehicle thefts:
           2021: 1,663 thefts
           2022: 2,875 thefts

-** TForecasted thefts for the next year in top regions:
+** Forecasted thefts for the next year in top regions:
            Auckland: 8,096
            Canterbury: 1,676
            Wellington: 1,583

 ** Seasonal patterns:
           Standard vehicles show more pronounced seasonal patterns in theft Luxury vehicle thefts appear more evenly distributed throughout the year